LaboratoireMecaniqueLille/crappy/docs/source/tutorials/more_complexity.rst

 to raise an exception when it stops, if either an unexpected error was raised during its execution or if a :exc:`KeyboardInterrupt` was caught (script stopped using :kbd:`Control-c`).
-The purpose of this behavior is to prevent the execution of any line of code that would come after :meth:`crappy.start()`, since it might not be safe to run it after Crappy has failed or the user interrupted the test.
+The purpose of this behavior is to prevent the execution of any line of code that would come after :ref:`crappy.start()`, since it might not be safe to run it after Crappy has failed or the user interrupted the test.
 By setting :py:`'no_raise'` to :obj:`True`, the exceptions are disabled and Python goes on after Crappy finishes, even if it